 There’s nothing like diving into the aquamarine waters of the Dalmatian Coast.
 Weather permitting, our captain will be stopping the ship for regular swim breaks during the trip.

 This itinerary includes a special detour to Mostar, in Boznia and Herzegovina.
 It’s not a stop featured on many Croatian coastal tours.
-You’ll see the town’s iconic bridge and have the chance to chat with local craftsmen and metalworkers.
+You’ll see the town’s iconic bridge and have the chance to see a coffee demonstration followed by a tasting.